-Our local historians Mike Hackett, Kieran Groeger & Michael Twomey have in recent years published a number of popular histories, factual, social and pictorial, on various aspects of Youghal’s history; these are a valued source of research and folklore for the town.
+Our local historians Mike Hackett, Kieran Groeger & Michael Twomey have published a number of popular histories, factual, social and pictorial, on various aspects of Youghal’s history; these are a valued source of research on the folklore of the town.
 The local Albrin Society Youghal is a group that encourages public lectures on various aspects of history, society and culture, particularly topics related to Youghal.

 The many sporting organisations add a healthy quality to the life and well-being of the town, with all major activities and pursuits catered for.